 This is the highest individual level of golf offered by Special Olympics, and is for athletes with a good understanding of the game and golf knowledge.
-Athletes must shoot under a 120 at an SONC qualifier in order to be eligible for this level.
+Athletes must have an average score under 120 in order to be eligible for this level of play.

 Click here to find your coach certification status.